-Concerns over global economic conditions, fluctuations in interest rates and foreign exchange rates, stock market volatility, energy costs, geopolitical issues, inflation, the availability and cost of credit, the European debt crisis, the United States mortgage market and a weak real estate market in the United States have contributed to increased economic uncertainty and diminished expectations for the global economy.
+Concerns over global economic conditions, the COVID-19 outbreak, declines in consumer spending, dramatic increases to unemployment rates and consumer debt levels, fluctuations in interest rates and foreign exchange rates, stock market volatility, energy costs, geopolitical issues, inflation and the availability and cost of credit have contributed to increased economic uncertainty and diminished expectations for the global economy.
 These factors, combined with volatile prices of oil, NGLs and natural gas, declining business and consumer confidence and increased unemployment, have precipitated an economic slowdown and, in some regions, a recession.
-In addition, continued hostilities in the Middle East and the occurrence or threat of terrorist attacks in Europe, the United States or other countries could adversely affect the economies of Canada, the United States and other countries.
+In addition, continued hostilities in the Middle East and the occurrence or threat of terrorist attacks in Europe, the United States or other countries could adversely affect the economics of Canada, the United States and other countries.
 Concerns about global economic growth have had a significant adverse impact on global financial markets and commodity prices.
 If the economic climate in Canada, the United States or abroad deteriorates further, worldwide demand for petroleum products could diminish, which could impact the price at which TAG Oil can sell its oil, NGLs and natural gas, affect the ability of TAG Oil's vendors, suppliers and customers to continue operations and ultimately adversely impact the Corporation's results of operations, liquidity and financial condition.